me3zaAKAgoat/42cursus/README.md

   - the minimum argument malloc can take is 0 and behaviour will be implentation specific, malloc will either return NULL or a unique pointer value.

-## **Reminders**

-- `need to examine the declarations and the conflics between them and the definitons.`
-- `Still need to write fix ft_memmove (norminette), ft_strlcat (edge cases),ft_substr (memory leaks) and ft_split (memory leaks) .`
-- `Ar program options (-rc??).`
-- `what is relinking in makefile`
-- re read the reddit comment about linking and compilation again.
-- Learn about shared and static libraries and how they work in detail.
-- read more about implicit rules of a makefile.
-- read more about alignement requirement.
-- Why should I use all in my libft makefile?
-- What does '\*' Wildcard do?
-- Learn about regex, patterns, wildcard meaning and what stem means in makefile.
-- Split ft_split into two halves so I can fix the length and assignement problem with the norminette.
-- Fix compilation problems of ft_itoa.
-- What happens when you allocate 0 size_t.